sachinmsahrma/Ant-Media-Docs/docs/Create-Deploy-In-Azure.rst

 **In Public IP**, communicate with Virtual Machine from outside the Virtual Network.

 **In Configure network security group**, the most important configuration is here.
 Here is the TCP and UDP port, inbound and outbound permissions are configured.
 If you change port setting in Ant Media Server, you need to change “Configure network security group”.
-Ant Media Server default port value is here (link)
+Ant Media Server default port values listed in below.

 .. warning::
 **The following ports to the Inbound list in Ant Media Server:**